Azure/ResourceModules/modules/network/network-manager/security-admin-configuration/README.md

 ### Parameter: `enableDefaultTelemetry`

 Enable telemetry via a Globally Unique Identifier (GUID).

 - Required: No
 - Type: bool
 - Default: `True`

-### Parameter: `name`

-The name of the security admin configuration.
-- Required: Yes
-- Type: string

-### Parameter: `networkManagerName`

-The name of the parent network manager.
-Required if the template is used in a standalone deployment.
-- Required: Yes
-- Type: string

 ### Parameter: `ruleCollections`

 A security admin configuration contains a set of rule collections that are applied to network groups.
 Each rule collection contains one or more security admin rules.

 - Required: No
 - Type: array
 - Default: `[]`